 4. Broken or Cracked Timing Belt

-The timing belt has a function to connect the engine crankshaft to the camshaft which allows the valves to open and close at a correct timing with the position of the pistons.
+The timing belt has a function to connect the engine crankshaft to the camshaft which allows the valves to open and close at the correct timing with the position of the pistons.
 The timing belt has to be under certain tension which is allowed by a timing belt tensioner.

 If the timing belt or the timing belt tensioner gets damaged, it will get loose and will start to vibrate and make a rattling noise.
 You must always change your timing belt if you notice any cracks to avoid any additional damage to the engine.